Specific heat of Gd$^{3+}$ and Eu$^{2+}$-based magnetic compounds: Abstract

 \section{Abstract}

 We have studied theoretically the specific heat of a large number of non-frustrated magnetic structures described by the Heisenberg model for systems with total angular momentum $J=7/2$, corresponding to the 4f$^7$ configuration of Gd$^{+3}$ and Eu$^{+2}$.
-For a given critical temperature (determined by the magnitude of the exchange interactions), we find that, to a high degree of accuracy, the specific heat is governed by two primary parameters: the effective number of neighbors, which dictates the extent of spatial and quantum fluctuations, and the axial anisotropy.
+For a given critical temperature (determined by the magnitude of the exchange interactions), we find that, to a high degree of accuracy, the specific heat is governed by two primary parameters: the effective number of neighbors $z$, which governs the extent of thermal and quantum fluctuations, and the axial anisotropy $K$.
+The universality of $z$ (its ability to describe specific heat across diverse lattices) holds robustly for systems where exchange interactions do not strongly increase with distance and in the absence of frustration.
+Otherwise, deviations from universality emerge.
 Using these two parameters we fit the specific heat of four Gd compounds and two Eu compounds, achieving a remarkable agreement.
-Our work provides a framework to describe the specific heat of 4f$^7$ systems within a unified framework.
+The present approach enables the extraction of magnetic interaction parameters not accessible through mean-field theory, offering a powerful tool for interpreting specific heat data in 4f$^7$ systems.